mkreive/daily-css-challenge/README.md

 ![Thumbnail](https://res.cloudinary.com/kreiva/image/upload/v1665664569/Screenshot_2022-10-13_at_15.34.51_rzwrx4.png)

+Here is some preview in CodePen: [Go there](https://codepen.io/mkreive/pen/QWrVPEQ)

 This challenge is for those who want to improve their CSS skills.
 You can check every solution in codepen and compare.
 Even though I thought my knowledge in CSS was quite good, with every new task I learned new things :)